repository-service-tuf/repository-service-tuf-worker/docs/source/guide/Docker_README.md

 Timeout for publishing JSON metadata files.
 Default: 60.0 (seconds)

-This timeout avoids race conditions publishing JSON metadata files by multiple Worker's services.
+This timeout avoids race conditions leading to publishing JSON metadata files by multiple Worker's services.
 It guarantees that the metadata is consistent in the backend storage service (`RSTUF_STORAGE_BACKEND`).

-Mostly in use cases, the timeout of 60.0 seconds is sufficient.
+In most use cases, the timeout of 60.0 seconds is sufficient.

 #### (Required) `RSTUF_KEYVAULT_BACKEND`